-Market Expansion Strategy – Best Practice of SaaS companies
+Global Expansion Strategy – Go to Market of SaaS and Software companies

-The sign of an effective Market expansion strategy: Successful stories of globalization and international development in the world of SaaS are spreading.
+Successful stories of globalization and international development of SaaS and Software companies.
+How are they spreading ?

 The ones making global expansion part of their DNA are described as Born Global